There are fundamental problems with supplementing creatine in order to improve aerobic performance. ...read more

 Research Rating for Creatine Hydrochloride

-There are 5 studies in the database on creatine hydrochloride; the confidence rating is 31.
+There are 5 studies in the database on creatine hydrochloride; the research rating is 31.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for creatine hydrochloride as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for creatine hydrochloride as a whole; there are also individual ratings for the claims below.

 Products Containing Creatine Hydrochloride

 |Full list of all 130 products containing Creatine Hydrochloride.|

 The overall ratings above are an average of the individual claim ratings below.
 Individual claims may have higher or lower ratings compared to the supplement's overall rating.
 For example, some supplements may have excellent backing for one claim, but be completely useless for another.
 Click on a claim below for more information.